Rm Command in Linux

 rm filename

-If you don’t have write permissions on the parent directory, you will get “Operation not permitted” error.
+If you don’t have write permissions on the parent directory, you will get an “Operation not permitted” error.

-If the file is not write protected, it will be removed without notice.
+If the file is not write-protected, it will be removed without notice.
 On success, the command doesn’t produce any output and returns zero.

-When removing write protected files, the command will prompt you for confirmation, as shown below:
+When removing write-protected files, the command will prompt you for confirmation, as shown below:

 rm: remove write-protected regular empty file 'filename'?